jlevy/og-equity-compensation/README.md

     - At sale:
       - Long-term capital gains if held for *1 year past exercise and 2 years past grant date*
       - Ordinary tax otherwise (including immediate sale)
+- 🚧 Visualize this as a table.
+- 🚧 Summarize long-term cap gains holding periods (or internal link).
 - ❗ **The AMT trap**: If you have received an ISO, exercising it may unexpectedly trigger a big AMT bill—even before you actually make any money on a sale!
   To make matters worse, you probably can’t sell the stock to pay the tax bill.